idelchi/godyl/docs/configuration/templates.md

 # Template Reference

-Godyl uses Go templates for various configuration fields.
-This page provides a reference for the templating system in Godyl.
+`godyl` uses Go templates for various configuration fields.
+This page provides a reference for the templating system in `godyl`.

 ## Template Variables